|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Dan was a supervisee who would divert the topic away from the conversation.
 Lawrence, his supervisor, noticed this and employed the use of the phrases "Separately and First" to cope with Dan's digressions.
 Here's how it worked.
 Dan stated, "Preparatory reviewing?
 They never taught me that in school.
 They were too focused on assessments."
 In response, Lawrence said, "As far as your college education goes, I'd like to talk about that separately.
 However, first, I need for you to agree to begin to take your own preliminary preparation more seriously."

-The important words here of course are "separately" and "first", hence.
-Avoid using the word "later", because, if the topic truly is irrelevant, there should really be no need to talk about it later.
+The important words here of course are "separately" and "first."
+Avoid using the word "later," because, if the topic truly is irrelevant, there should really be no need to talk about it later.
 Also, be aware that you don't dismiss their topic as unimportant or unconnected, as, again, this will only lead to conflict.

-On this track, we have examined various types of supervisees that are resistant to improvement: the yeahbut supervisee; the silent supervisee; the "I'll try" supervisee; and the irrelevant supervisee.
+In this section, we have examined various types of supervisees that are resistant to improvement: the yeahbut supervisee; the silent supervisee; the "I'll try" supervisee; and the irrelevant supervisee.
 Also, we presented various techniques for overcoming difficult conversations with these supervisees.

-On the next track, we will present three main ethical issues involved in the supervision of a therapist: proper knowledge and skill; avoiding dual relationships; and fair and balanced assessment evaluations.
+In the next section, we will present three main ethical issues involved in the supervision of a therapist: proper knowledge and skill; avoiding dual relationships; and fair and balanced assessment evaluations.